ozalpozqur/altogic-auth-nuxt2/README.md

 ## Let's create authentication store
 Create a file named **index.js** into store folder.
 Then paste the code below into the file.

+In this file, we will create a store for authentication.
+We will use this store to store user and session information.
+We will use this store to check if the user is authenticated or not and access user data from anywhere in the app.

 ```js
 import altogic from '~/libs/altogic';